Principles of Marketing

 6. Recognize the pervasive application of marketing principles to goods, services, ideas, people and places, as well as to B2B and consumer marketing, and to non-profit organizations.
 (LG 4)

-Lecture: Lectures will cover specific topics in marketing.
-The course schedule lists specific topics covered on each class date along with referenced textbook pages.
-Note: There will be material covered in class that cannot be found in your book OR in your outlines (that you'll print out to bring to class)!
+· Lecture Time: Lectures will cover specific topics in marketing.
+The course schedule lists specific topics covered on each class date along with referenced textbook chapters.

-Make-up exams: Make-up exams will be given only if there is a legitimate reason for missing the exam, as judged by the instructor.
+· Make-up exams: Make-up exams will be given only if there is a legitimate reason for missing the exam, as judged by the instructor.
 The instructor needs to be notified at least one week in advance and documented proof needs to be provided.
-Missing a scheduled exam without notifying the instructor in advance will result in a zero for that examination.
+Missing a scheduled exam without notifying the instructor in advance will result in a zero for that exam.
+(If this happens, plan to take the optional final.)

 Note: The comprehensive final exam must be taken on the date and time indicated on the course schedule (there will be no reschedules under any circumstances).